Edward Ashmore (British Army officer): Air defence of London

-Ashmore as commander of the London Air Defences.

 On 28 July 1917 he left 29th Division to take up an appointment as Commander of the London Air Defence Area with the rank of Temporary Major-General and as a result became a leading figure in the air defence of the United Kingdom.
 At the time of his appointment Ashmore expressed the view that he was swapping the "comparative safety of the Front for the probability of being hanged in the streets of London".

 In his new role Ashmore was responsible for implementing improved systems of detection, communication and control.
 In particular a system called the Metropolitan Observation Service was created which covered the London area.
 This was soon extended towards the coasts of Kent and Essex.
 The system met with some success and although it was not fully working until late summer 1918 (the last air raid took place on 19 May).
 The lessons learnt were to provide valuable grounding for later developments.

 He continued in this command until the end of the war.